bypass (noun, verb) past tense: bypassed LISTEN

 In pop culture

-In this famous scene from The Hitchhiker’s Guide to the Galaxy, Arthur Dent is protesting against a highway bypass that is being constructed right through his house:
+In the The Hitchhiker’s Guide to the Galaxy, Arthur Dent protests against a highway bypass that is being constructed right through his house.
+Have you seen the movie?
+It’s based on a book by Douglas Adams!